hadrysm/nextjs-boilerplate/README.md

 ## 🧪 Testing

 All tests are collocated with the source code inside the same directory.
 So, it makes it easier to find them.
-Unfortunately, it is not possible with the `pages` folder used by Next.js for routing (`app/` soon 🤟🏻).
-So, what is why we have a `__tests__` folder to write tests from files located in `pages` folder.
 Coverage threshold is set to `70%`.
 In the `.jest` folder there is a custom provider for the all tests.

 ## :information_source: How To Use